Azure Reference Architecture

 During installation, you configure ALBs for PAS Gorouters.
-See Create Load Balancers in Deploying Ops Manager on Azure Manually.
-When applicable, TCP Routers and SSH Proxies also require load balancers.
+For more information, see Create Load Balancers in Deploying Ops Manager on Azure Manually.
+When applicable, TCP routers and SSH Proxies also require load balancers.

 The PAS system and app domains must resolve to your ALB and have either a private or a public IP address assigned.
 You set these domains in the Domains pane of the PAS tile.

 Pivotal Platform requires the networks defined in the base reference architectures for PAS and PKS.
-See the Networks sections in Platform Architecture and Planning Overview.
+For more information, see the Networks sections in Platform Architecture and Planning Overview.